nus-cs2103-AY1920S1/duke/docs/README.md

   ```

 ### `Done`
-* Makrs a task from our database as done using the task number.
+* Marks a task from our database as done using the task number.

   Example of usage: